Nutlope/roomGPT/README.md

+# Todos

+- [x] Replace model with controlnet and test it
+  - [ ] Need to make sure to let replicate team know to keep it on when I launch
+- [ ] Make UI look nicer, maybe dark theme
+- [ ] Add dropdown with what kind of room it is
+- [ ] Come up with 4 themes and add them to the restore page
+- [ ] Add ability to make the links sharable - look at Replicate's projects
+- [ ] Redo landing page, remove testimonials and either make it dark mode or use another lp
+- [ ] Redo README

 # [RestorePhotos.io](https://restorephotos.io/)

 This project restores old face photos using AI.
 Watch the [4 minute explainer video](https://twitter.com/nutlope/status/1614794731396931585) to see how I built this or see the [15 second demo](https://twitter.com/nutlope/status/1612488923716136962).